Markbygden Wind Farm: Phase 3

 Markbygden phase 3 is the third, last and potentially the largest part of the overall wind power project in Markbygden.
 It is located between the villages of Koler and Långträsk in the western part of the project and Blåsmark to the east, entirely within Piteå municipality.
 The area of Markbygden phase 3 is approximately 33.5 km long and 2.5–6 km wide.
 The area is about 150 km2 in total.
 The wind farm of Markbygden phase 3 will consist of up to 442 wind turbines.
 The permit was granted on 17 March 2016.
 The decision of the Environmental impact assessment committee was appealed, after which the Land and Environmental Court announced a decision on the case on 16 June 2017.
 The decision of the Land and Environmental Court has thereafter been appealed to the Land and Environmental Superior Court, which approved it in 2018.
-The Markbygden phase 3 wind farms are planned to be connected to the existing 400kV transformer station Råbäcken as well the transformer station Trolltjärn.
+The Markbygden phase 3 wind farms are planned to be connected to the existing 400k V transformer station Råbäcken as well the transformer station Trolltjärn.